alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 to represent itself
-as a conversation non-participant, then it **MUST NOT** have access to PCASM.
+as a conversation non-participant, then it **MUST NOT** have any access to PCASM.
 (Integrity of Participation / Non-Participation)

 If FooBook decides
 to represent itself